 China's stocks were suspended from trade on Thursday after the CSI 300 tumbled more than 7 percent in early trade, triggering the market's circuit breaker.

 Gold climbed above $1,100 an ounce for the first time in nine weeks as investors sent money into the metal amid a global stock market rout.

-U.S. stock index futures signaled a higher open after the ECB detailed plans of a larger-than-expected bond-buying program Thursday.
+U.S. stock index futures indicated a higher open on Friday after the jobs report showed creation of 292,000 jobs.

 Oil lurched to new 12-year lows before paring losses on Thursday, with some traders betting a rout had run its course, for now.

 It hit a one-month low of $1.0709 two days ago.

 U.S. stocks closed lower, pressured by continued concerns about global economic growth, low oil prices and increased geopolitical tensions.